 Surviving childhood abuse can put you into one of two boats.
 Either you will be at odds with anyone who questions your safety choices or struggle to do what you feel is right due to complicated family relationships.

-The other side of that is feeling totally uncomfortable in situations, but your deep-seated fear makes it feel impossible to take action.
-This is how I was around my family up until my daughter was born.
+The other side is feeling totally uncomfortable in situations, but your deep-seated fear makes it feel impossible to take action.
+This is how I was around my family until my daughter was born.
 Without therapy and the strong support of my significant other, I’m not sure if I would have been able to stand my ground.

 Look for Validation in Your Children

 Two things here.
-The first is that it’s never our children’s job to fix our own issues, whether directly or indirectly.
+The first is that it’s never our children’s job to fix our issues, whether directly or indirectly.
 And second, it doesn’t work anyway!
 As parents, we will always mess up at times.
 If we’re counting on our ability as a mother to counter our own negative experiences with authorities, we’ll always end up let down.
-It’s not a healthy dynamic and as much as my mind wants to go in that direction, I try very hard to stay away from that thinking.
+It’s not a healthy dynamic, and as much as my mind wants to go in that direction, I try very hard to stay away from that thinking.

 Overall Low Self-Esteem